Skewness Swaps: Evidence from the Cross-Section of Stocks

 57 Pages Posted: 29 Mar 2018 Last revised: 12 Aug 2021

-This paper implements a novel model-free methodology to measure skewness risk premia in individual stocks.
-The methodology takes the form of a trading strategy, a skewness swap.
-The return on the strategy shows a significant positive skewness risk premium in individual stocks.
+This paper studies the skewness risk premia in individual stocks using skewness swaps.
+Skewness swaps are trading strategies in which an investor buys the stock's risk-neutral skewness and receives as payoff the realized skewness of the stock.
+The strategy's return, which measures the skewness risk premium, shows a significant positive skewness risk premium in individual stocks.
 The risk premium massively increased after the 2008/2009 financial crisis due to an increase in the price of put options in individual stocks.
-Part of this skewness risk premium is idiosyncratic.
+A large portion of this skewness risk premium is idiosyncratic.
 Frictions on short-selling, measured by high short-interest ratios and low ETF ownership, are key drivers of the idiosyncratic skewness risk premium.

 Keywords: Skewness risk premium, skewness swap, financial crisis, short-selling constraints

 JEL Classification: G01, G12, G13